 These calls came from both the US and Canada, two countries that have been particular affected by the abuse of fentanyl.
 Soon after this, Smiths Detection began research to collect the ‘signatures’ for fentanyl-like drugs and to develop the capability of the IONSCAN 600 and the HazMatID Elite to detect these narcotics.

 “When you hear from long-term customers and people in the field that there is a serious issue like this, and you know that lives are at risk you really take finding a solution seriously,” said Frunzi.

-About a year prior to this, Smiths Detection worked alongside customers such as the Canadian Law Enforcement Officials to find develop the capabilities that meet their specific needs and also be used by others affected by this crisis.
+About a year prior to this, Smiths Detection had been working alongside customers such as the Canadian Law Enforcement Officials to develop the capabilities that meet their specific needs and also be used by others affected by this crisis.

 This close work with our customers on meeting the challenge of fentanyl is an expression of Smiths Detection’s values in action.
-Not only is it about integrity – doing thing right thing – it is also about customer focus, and behind it all is our passion to learn and innovate so that we can deliver excellence in rising to tackle new threats and challenges.
+Not only is it about integrity – doing the right thing – it’s about customer focus, and behind it all is our passion to learn and innovate so that we can deliver excellence in rising to tackle new threats and challenges.